-More and more people with no real estate investing experience are turning to rental properties as a way of diversifying their investments and securing cash flow for the future.
+More and more people are getting started in real estate investing and are looking to rental properties as a way to diversify their investments and securing cash flow for the future.

-- Several years of record-low interest rates make people wary of future inflation, which drives them away from the bond market.
-As an alternative, they look to commodities like real estate, which contain perceived inflation-protection.
+- Several years of record-low interest rates have made people wary of future inflation, which drives them away from the bond market.
+As an alternative, people invest in physical assets like commodities and real estate, which have the perceived benefit of inflation protection.

-- Many people want to diversify their investments, which means moving away from solely investing in the equities/stock market.
+- Many want to diversify their investments, which means moving away from solely investing in the stock market.

-If you want to get into rental property investing, you need to know how to evaluate whether or not a potential rental property is a good investment.
-These two formulas will help.
+If you want to get into rental property investing, you need to learn how to evaluate whether or not a potential rental property is a good investment.
+The following two formulas will help.

 The Cap Rate

-First, calculate the cap rate.
-This is the rate of return you'd make on a house if you bought it in cash.
+First, calculate the capitalization rate, or "cap" rate, on your intended investment.
+That is the profit you can make from net income generated by the property, or the rate of return you'd make on a house if you were to buy it with cash.

 - You buy a home for $200,000.